 4. Last but not least, start listing your items.

-You should now be ready to start selling on Amazon once you have all of these figured out.
+You should now be ready to start selling on Amazon once you have all of these figured out, especially dropship on Amazon.
 A fair amount of research is of course required in terms of how you’d present your products in your listings.

 Plan these all out before you open shop so you can see quick and better results.